coldrockgames/git-scripts/README.md

 > [!NOTE]
-> You may start the identity script any time!\
+> You may start the identity script at any time!\
-> It just creates a new pre-configured clone script to clone from a git provider (like github or bitbucket) without caring about user, organization or workspace names.\
+> It simply creates a new pre-configured clone script to clone from a git provider (like github or bitbucket) without caring about user, organization or workspace names.\
 > THESE SCRIPTS DO NOT STORE YOUR PASSWORD!
-No security-topics here!\
+No security concerns here!\
 > They use whatever you have configured in your git-config for authentication and authorization.
-It's just simple .cmd scripts.
+They are just simple .cmd scripts.